Skip to Content

 So: the galaxy is not a nice place by any stretch of the imagination.
 This is an important pillar of Warhammer 40,000 lore: there are no good guy factions in this universe, everything is pretty horrible, and humanity is always just moments away from being obliterated or conquered.
 All you can hope for is to live to fight another day.

-In the recent editions of the game (we’re currently in the 9th edition), things have gotten even worse, but also a bit more heroic: The forces of Chaos have split the galaxy in two.
+In the recent editions of the game (as mentioned prior, we’re currently in the 10th edition), things have gotten even worse, but also a bit more heroic: The forces of Chaos have split the galaxy in two.
 There’s now a nasty rift down the middle spewing out demons, and nothing can pass through it reliably.
 This means that one half of the Imperium is completely cut off from the Emperor’s psychic light, which helps them navigate and communicate.

 The other half is beset on all sides, but one of the Emperor’s Space Marine Primarchs (his “sons” and the leaders of the Space Marine legions), Roboute Guilliman (yes, that’s his name) has returned from his 10,000 year-long sleep to lead humanity in a crusade to save what’s left of the Imperium.
 He brings along with him a radical vision of how to restore the Imperium to its former glory, and an ally, the cyborg priest Bellisarius Cawl, who has broken the old rules and is inventing all sorts of new tech for the Space Marines to use in their last attempt to save humanity.